hackages/hj-intro-graphql/README.md

 ```

 **HINT**: Only the `categories` from the currently resolved `movie` should be returned.
 Inspect the `parent` parameter to check if you can grab useful information from there.
-**HINT2**: You can use the `getMoviesForCategory` within the `utils.js` file to help you.

 Don't forget to try your solution via the playground!
 Again, see how we can exactly define which fields we want to get back from the server, and so even for the children

-If you're wondering why we didn't implement the resolvers for the other `Movie` fields, you can read: https://graphql.org/learn/execution/#trivial-resolvers

-Let's now do the same but for the other way around: add the possibility to retrieve the list of `movies` from a category:
+Let's now do the same but in the other way around: add the possibility to retrieve the list of `movies` from a category:

 1. Add a `movies` field to the `Category` type
 2. Implement the corresponding `resolver`
 3. Test your solution through the playground

+**HINT**: You can use the `getMoviesForCategory` within the `utils.js` file to help you.
+This function take the category name as parameter.

 Cool!
 Now let's allow a user to get the `movies` from a specific `category`.